MatthiasMuth/perlweeklychallenge-club/challenge-242/matthias-muth/README.md

 > Input: @matrix = ([1, 1, 0, 0], [1, 0, 0, 1], [0, 1, 1, 1], [1, 0, 1, 0])<br/>
 > Output: ([1, 1, 0, 0], [0, 1, 1, 0], [0, 0, 0, 1], [1, 0, 1, 0])<br/>

-The instructions allow us to perform the operations on each row independently.
+We are a bit lucky, because the operations described here can be performed on each row independently, for each row, one by one.
 This makes things quite easy.<br/>
-We can chain the `reverse` operation and the 'inverse' operation (which is a binary exclusive or, `^`. with the value `1`) using a `map` call for all values of that row.
+We can chain the `reverse` operation and the 'inverse' operation (which is a binary exclusive or, `^`. with the value `1`) using a `map` call for all values of a row.
-The row results go into an anonymous array.<br/>
+The results go into an anonymous array, which will be the resulting row.<br/>
 Assuming that the current row is represented by `$_` containing a reference to the row's data, this does the transformation for one row: